 The bill amends the Health and Safety Code to regulate the provision of abortion-inducing drugs more strictly.
 It defines "provide" in relation to these drugs and introduces the term "supplier of an abortion-inducing drug."
-The bill prohibits the provision of such drugs unless done by a physician in response to a medical emergency, and it restricts the delivery of these drugs by courier or mail, with specific exceptions for licensed health facilities and pharmacies.
-Additionally, it requires physicians to verify the existence of a pregnancy before providing these drugs, while removing certain previous documentation requirements.
+The bill prohibits individuals from knowingly providing such drugs to pregnant women unless they are physicians and the provision is in response to a medical emergency.
+It also restricts the delivery of these drugs by courier or mail, with specific exceptions for licensed physicians, health facilities, and pharmacies.
+Additionally, the bill mandates that physicians must examine the pregnant woman in person and verify the existence of a pregnancy before providing the drugs.

 Statutes affected: Introduced: Health and Safety Code 171.061, Health and Safety Code 171.063 (Health and Safety Code 171)